 • Retirement savings leakage.
 After all those years of providing retirement planning, education, and services, the last thing you want to see is employees raiding their 401(k)s for emergency expenses or discontinuing their retirement contributions because they can’t make ends meet.

 • A lack of protection.
 Not having enough short-term savings can make it hard for employees to pay the premiums on the insurance they need to protect them against unexpected expenses in the future.
 That can be the start of a bad spiral.
 But an emergency savings foundation can prevent that spiral before it starts.

 Emergency Savings Accounts are a low-cost, easy-to-implement, and vital tool to help your workforce overcome financial stress so you can build a productive and loyal workforce.
 They’re a great example of how doing what’s right for your workforce and its financial well-being may also be one of the best things you can do for your company as a whole.

-SoFi at Work is offered by Social Finance Inc. SoFi loans are offered by SoFi Lending Corp., licensed by the Department of Financial Protection and Innovation under the California Financing Law, license #6054612; NMLS #1121636 (www.nmlsconsumeraccess.org).
+SoFi at Work is offered by Social Finance Inc. SoFi loans are offered by SoFi Lending Corp. or an affiliate, licensed by the Department of Financial Protection and Innovation under the California Financing Law, license #6054612; NMLS #1121636 (www.nmlsconsumeraccess.org).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 2750 E. Cottonwood Parkway #300 Cottonwood Heights, UT 84121. ©2021 Social Finance, Inc. All rights reserved.
 Information as of March 8, 2021, and is subject to change.